ultraleap/Element/LMNT/doc/ExecutionModel.md

 1. Archive is loaded into the interpreter using `lmnt_ictx_load_archive`
 1. Archive is "prepared"/validated using `lmnt_ictx_prepare_archive`
    * This performs extensive validation on the archive's contents
-     * The archive header describes the size of the archive's sections
+     * The archive header describes the size of the archive's tables
-     * Each string in the strings section is checked to ensure that its length matches and that it ends with a null terminator
+     * Each string in the strings table is checked to ensure that its length matches and that it ends with a null terminator
      * Each def entry is checked to ensure it is internally consistent and any bases described are also valid defs
      * Code for every def is checked to ensure it does not attempt to run any illegal instructions or perform any out-of-bounds access
+     * The data table is checked for consistency
+     * The alignment of the data table and constants table is verified
 1. A def is located via `lmnt_ictx_find_def`
 1. The def's inputs are set via `lmnt_update_args`
 1. Either: